alexofrhodes/VBA-Projects/Addins/DEV Tools/README.md

 Tools to work with the VBE.
-The addin will open vbaGUI.exe which is an autohotkey gui to run vba macros.
+If you save in as an addin, on start it will open vbaGUI.exe which is an autohotkey gui to run vba macros.

 The functionality is not limited to the 1 liner examples.
 Explore.
 Read and test the code, some programmatic operations may be irreversible.
 No liability.